 Amendment to awarded projects are required if there are changes to the project's scope of work, schedule, or budget.
-For state-run projects, proposed projects changes must be submitted to the Mitigation Special Case Panel by the State Project Manager for review and approval.
+For state-run projects, proposed projects changes must be submitted to the Mitigation Department for review and approval.

 The SCOR Mitigation Director will review, and either approve or deny all time extension requests for all project types.
-Such requests do not need to be brought to or approved by the Mitigation Special Case Pannel.
+Such requests do not need to be brought to or approved by the Mitigation Special Case Panel (MSCP).